diogotcorreia/master-thesis/docs/content/ch01-introduction.typ

 = Introduction <intro>

+Over the past few decades,
+cybersecurity has become a preeminent concern for developers, users, and even regulators, in part due to the rise in major threats from malicious actors to the infrastructure we use every day.
+This is evidenced by recent cyberattacks such as Equifax's data breach, which exposed sensitive data of many US consumers, and was caused by an unpatched insecure deserialisation vulnerability in a dependency @equifax-breach.

+In light of these threats,
-Research over the past few decades has shown how malicious attackers can take advantage of benign code in applications to manipulate its execution flow and, in turn, compromise systems and data.
+past research has shown how malicious attackers can take advantage of benign code in applications to manipulate its execution flow and, in turn, compromise systems and data.
 This control-flow manipulation has historically